Architectural decision guides

 Encryption: Secure your sensitive data using encryption to align with your organization's compliance and security policy requirements.

-Logs and Reporting: Monitor log data generated by cloud-based resources.
+Logging and Reporting: Monitor log data generated by cloud-based resources.
 Analyzing data provides health-related insights into the operations, maintenance, and compliance status of workloads.

 Learn how subscriptions and accounts serve as the base of a cloud deployment.